yamule/evo2/README.md

 ## Dataset

-The OpenGenome2 dataset used for pretraining Evo2 is available at [Hugging Face datasets](https://huggingface.co/datasets/LongSafari/open-genome).
+The OpenGenome2 dataset used for pretraining Evo2 is available on [HuggingFace ](https://huggingface.co/datasets/arcinstitute/opengenome2).
 Data is available either as raw fastas or as JSONL files which include preprocessing and data augmentation.

 ## Training Code